Mobile elevating work platforms

 The HSE Act is supported by Regulations including the Health and Safety in Employment Regulations (1995).
 Everyone must obey the HSE Act and its Regulations.

 Most people in workplaces have duties under the HSE Act.
-A full copy of the Act and its Regulations can be downloaded (free) at www.legislation.govt.nz.
+A full copy of the Act and its Regulations can be downloaded (free) at www.legislation.govt.nz(external link).